TuxInvader/Docker-Brocade-vTM/README.md

     $ docker run -e ZEUS_EULA=accept -e ZEUS_LIC=http://10.1.1.1/fla.lic ZEUS_PASS=t3llNo0n3 --privileged -t -d brocade-vtm

 If you don't specify a ZEUS_PASS or you set ZEUS_PASS=RANDOM, then a password will be randomly generated for you.
 The password is printed to the console after start up.
+You can also set ZEUS_PASS=SIMPLE if you want to only use numbers, letters, and a few select symbols.

 You may also set a space seperated list of packages in the ZEUS_PACKAGES variable to get them installed on the first run of the container.
 This is useful if you want to enable Java Extensions.
 Eg:

     $ docker run -e ZEUS_EULA=accept -e ZEUS_PACKAGES="openjdk-7-jre-headless" --privileged -t -d brocade-vtm

+If you do not provide a license and the vTM starts up in developer mode then you will need to accept the developer mode warning on first login.
+You may pass ZEUS_DEVMODE=yes in order to avoid seeing that warning.

 #